taterbase/express-conductor/README.md

 #express-conductor

-A library for moving your routes/controllers out of your app file.
+A library for moving your express routes/controllers out of your app file.

 ##Usage: